IB Understanding

 | Ar | 3s² 3p⁶ | 1521 | Full outer shell, highest Zeff |

-Do NOT explain the anomalies using "special stability" of half-filled or full subshells.
-The IB requires explanations based on orbital energy levels (3s vs 3p) and electron-electron repulsion (spin-pairing).
-This is a key distinction from some other syllabuses.
+Do NOT explain these anomalies in IB exams using "special stability of half-filled subshells".
+IB mark schemes strictly reward explanations based on relative orbital energy levels (3s vs 3p) and spin-pairing inter-electronic repulsion.